 Temsirolimus, an intravenously administered mTOR inhibitor, was shown to result in prolonged OS compared with interferon-alpha in a phase III randomized controlled trial that enrolled intermediate- and poor-risk patients.
 The trial enrolled patients with a variety of subtypes of renal cell carcinoma and was not restricted to clear cell kidney cancer.
 The HR for death was 0.73 (95% CI, 0.58–0.92, P = .008), making temsirolimus the only therapy for renal cell carcinoma to have clearly been shown to result in longer OS than interferon-alpha using conventional statistical analysis.

-Pazopanib was evaluated in a randomized, placebo-controlled, international trial that enrolled 435 patients with clear cell or predominantly clear cell renal cell carcinoma.
-Nearly half of the patients had previously received cytokine therapy while the remainder were treatment naïve.
-PFS was significantly prolonged in the pazopanib arm at 9.2 months versus 4.2 months in the placebo arm.
+Pazopanib was evaluated in a randomized, placebo-controlled, international trial (VEG015192 [NCT00334282]) that enrolled 435 patients with clear cell or predominantly clear-cell renal cell carcinoma.
+Nearly half of the patients had previously received cytokine therapy, although the remainder of them were treatment naïve.
+PFS was significantly prolonged in the pazopanib arm at 9.2 months compared with 4.2 months in the placebo arm.
 The HR for progression was 0.46 (95% CI, 0.34–0.62; P < .0001), and the median duration of response was longer than 1 year.

 In an international, multicenter, randomized trial with the primary endpoints of PFS and OS, 769 patients were stratified by the Memorial Sloan-Kettering Cancer Center prognostic risk category and by country and were randomly assigned to receive either sorafenib (400 mg bid) or a placebo.
 Approximately 82% of the patients had received prior IL-2 and/or interferon-alpha in both arms of the study.
 The median PFS for patients randomly assigned to sorafenib was 167 days compared with 84 days for patients randomly assigned to placebo (P < .001).
 The estimated HR for the risk of progression with sorafenib compared with a placebo was 0.44 (95% CI, 0.35–0.55).
 There was no significant difference in OS.[Level of evidence: 1iDiii] A subsequent phase II study of 189 patients randomly assigned to either sorafenib or interferon-alpha reported no difference (5.7 months vs. 5.6 months) in PFS, but sorafenib was associated with better quality of life than interferon-alpha.